 |Current Module Downloads: Module A4 Activity Worksheet|

 When thinking about sustaining your project over time, it is important to recognize that, as a persistent information object, your work has a number of different conceptual parts.
-Indeed, some of these components may feel more important to you than others to maintain.
-This module is designed to take you through the process of thinking about the basic, informational building blocks of web-based, user-facing digital humanities projects and how you might wish to sustain them, even differentially, over time.
+Indeed, some of these components may feel more important to you to maintain than others.
+This module is designed to take you through the process of thinking about the basic, informational building blocks of user-facing digital humanities projects and how you might wish to sustain them, even differentially, over time.